 HostGator offers bonus features such as marketing credits for AdWords, Bing, etc. They offer free shared SSL and free business toll-free phone number for your business.

 Bluehost offers bonus features such as additional marketing credits and free consultant time who will help set things up for you.
+Their onboarding is more focused on beginners than HostGator.

 If you are are a small business who doesn’t need/want nitty-gritty features, then Bluehost will be a better fit on features for you.
 If you are want to experiment and want access to more advanced features, then HostGator will be a better fit on features for you.